ajzenuni/Cloud-Integrated-Metric-Dashboards/README.md

 # Cloud_Integrated_Metric_Dashboards-CIMD-
-The cloud integrated metric dashboards will help close any gaps in visibility of the metrics for customers
+The cloud integrated metric dashboards will help close any gaps in visibility of the metrics for customers.

+# Description
+CIMDs are prefabricated cloud platform focused dashboards imported via a python script.
+The dashboards are created with the end-user in mind, easy to use and organized.
+CIMDs give you a glance at the health of the cloud or platform integration.
+They allow you to focus on a specific component as well as provide you an overview of the cloud platform.

 # Requirements
 Install the required modules running 'pip install -r stable-req.text'